Maintaining Attendance and Punctuality at St Joseph’s Catholic Primary School

 We would appreciate your support in maintaining our attendance and punctuality.

 It is statutory for children who are age 5 or older to attend school.
 This means that all the children in our Key Stage 1 and 2 classes, and the children in our Reception classes who have already had their fifth birthday, must come to school every day.
-The Government’s minimum standard for a primary school’s attendance is 96%, our attendance target is 97%.
-We also work hard to encourage all the 4 year old children who attend our Reception class to come to school every day.
+The Government’s minimum standard for a primary school’s attendance is 96% and our school attendance target is 97%.
+We also work hard to encourage all the 4-year-old children who attend our Reception class to come to school every day.

 Why is attendance and punctuality important?